SAP-archive/cloud-sdk-ios-samples/MultiUserSampleApp/README.md

 ----

-#  Steps to support multiple users in an app
+#  Supporting multiple users in an app

 ## Overview

+### What is multi-user scenario
+We talk about multi-user scenario when an application has multiple persisted user data at the same time and so anyone can be restored to be used in the app.
+However only one of them can be active or opened.
+When an application is used more people but the application gets reset before the next user onboards then it is a single user scenario - the default how applications are generated.

+### Quick overview
 To support multi-user scenarios you should  replace the default `SingleUserOnboardingIDManager` to your custom implementation in the `OnboardingController`.
 This class must implement the OnboardingIDManaging protocol and is responsible to store the `onboardingIDs` as well to decide to create a new onboarding session or restore an existing one using the `onboardingID`.
 It is up to your application design how you support these options.
 In this sample a view controller will be presented to the users where the user can select one from the existing sessions or create a new one.

 ## Prerequisits
-1. existing SAP  account to access Cloud Platform mobile services
+1. existing SAP  account to access `Cloud Platform mobile services`
-1. The latest version of the Assistant application
+1. The latest version of the `SAP Cloud Platform SDK for iOS Assistant` application

+### Initial setup
+1. The `Cloud Platform mobile services` configuration for this application must be created on the server.
+Import the `com.sap.multiuser.sample_1.0.zip` at the `Mobile Services Cockpit` under the `Mobile Applications` / `Native/Hybrid`
+1. After downloading the application the server parameters must be updated in the iOS application as well so it will connect to your server

-## Steps
+## Steps required to support multiple users

 ### Create a new onboardingID manager